 Parish nursing is a growing specialty practice of professional nursing that is recognized by the American Nursing Association as faith community nursing.
-It is also a ministry that is embraced by many different Christian denominations as well as other faith traditions.
+It is also a ministry that is embraced by many different religions and Christian denominations as well as other faith traditions.
 To better understand the foundation of this ministry, view the Philosophy, Root Assumption, and Strategic Vision.

 As a nursing specialty, there are specific qualifications for those entering faith community nursing.
 A complete outline is listed below.
 The person must be a registered nurse with a current license or a student in a baccalaureate nursing education program.
 The person must also have at least 2-5 years of experience where skills have been developed for health assessment and problem-solving.
 For additional information on faith community nurse skill sets, click here.